 Even though Ireland is relatively small, there's so much to see and do.
-If you're planning a trip and trying to prioritize, look no further than this list of stunning spots that offer profound experiences.
+If you're planning a trip and trying to prioritize, look no further than this list of stunning spots in Ireland, from the historic to the sublimely beautiful, that offer profound experiences.

 An amazing example of what mankind is capable of – and it was built 5,000 years ago!

 The ancient temple is older than the pyramids and the 550 largest stones used in its construction had to be brought to the site from all around Ireland.
 It attracts more than 200,000 tourists a year and if you're one of the lucky few who win tickets to be there for the Winter Solstice, it can definitely be life-changing experience

 Kerry isn't called 'The Kingdom' for no reason.